Joshua-1248/Xemu-Cheat-Engine-And-Trainer-/XEMU_REFACTOR_PLAN.md

 Same output, 387× apart.
 This is the identical failure mode fixed in `execute_next_scan_logic` in an earlier session — per-element Python loops over a million entries — still living in the trainer.

+**Still true as of the cross-platform round** — this was not touched.

 **Mitigating detail:** the trainer never actually constructs `XboxPageMap(dump)`.
 It only calls `XboxPageMap.on_demand(...)`, the lazy walker.
 So the 11-second